XpiritBV/ContainerWorkshop-Docs/Lab12-Monitoring.md

 }
 ```

-For testing purposes and to exploit the bug, add the option for the index page to specific a querystring parameter called `limit`, allowing the browser to use  [http://localhost/?limit=0](http://localhost/?limit=0).
+For testing purposes and to exploit the bug, add the option for the index page to specify a querystring parameter called `limit`, allowing the browser to use  [http://localhost/?limit=0](http://localhost/?limit=0).

 Go to `Index.cshtml.cs` in your Gaming Web App and change the code for the try/catch block to be:
 ```c#